sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Windows]]

-1. You can create a client by running `create-client.cmd` and providing the path to a valid `.mdkproject` directory.
+1. Run `./create-client.cmd` to create the client.
+You will be asked to provide the path to the `.mdkproject` file.
+You can also provide optional arguments such as output directory and log verbosity.
+You can run `create-client.cmd --help` to find out how to specify these options as arguments.

     !![MDK](img-4.4.png)

-    >You can run the `create-client command` from any directory.
+    >You can run the `create-client cmd` from any directory.
 The resulting MDK client will be created in the directory where the `create-client command` is run from.

 2. Once the `create-client.cmd` script executed successfully, you will see **Application ready** message in terminal console.